Entered January 2019; revised January 2020

 The woman reading a score book was taken with little change from an elegant drawing now in the Ashmolean Museum.

-The second principal figure in Le Concert is that of the standing musician, dressed as Mezzetin, who is tuning his theorbo, an instrument popular among French seventeenth- and eighteen-century musicians.
+The second principal figure in Le Concert is that of the standing musician, dressed as Mezzetin, who is tuning his theorbo, an instrument popular among French seventeenth- and eighteenth-century musicians.
 The drawing for this musician has not survived but it was recorded in reverse in an engraving by Bernard or Jean Audran for the Figures de différents caractères.
 However, the print was ultimately not included in Jullienne’s corpus, but an impression of it is preserved in the Bibliothèque de l’Arsenal, Paris.
 This same musician also appears in Les Charmes de la vie and La Leçon de musique, although in the latter work his lower legs are cut from view by the frame.
 Whether Watteau turned here to his original drawing, or whether he based himself upon the musician in Les Charmes de la vie is moot.

 The two violinists seen in Le Concert—one seated and the other standing—are derived from two very different drawings.
-Watteau’s close friend Nicolas Vleughels posed for the seated violinist, a delicate red chalk study (Rosenberg and Prat 593).
+Watteau’s close friend Nicolas Vleughels posed for the seated violinist, in a delicate red chalk study (Rosenberg and Prat 593).
 The standing violinist was drawn in a bolder, more incisive manner (Rosenberg and Prat 594).
 It should be noted that this second violinist was not originally included in this group of musicians; his absence can be seen in x-rays of this section of the canvas.

 The seated child leaning back was selected from a complex sheet of studies in the Louvre, some early and those of the child drawn later (Rosenberg and Prat 229).
 Watteau used the child at the bottom center.
 Originally the bottom portions of her skirt must have been present and this is recorded in the painting, but at a later date the drawing was cut across at the bottom edge, eliminating that portion of her skirt.

 Although the people in the distant backgrounds of Watteau’s fêtes galantes are often evocative of figures seen elsewhere in his oeuvre, they rarely can be traced to specific drawings or models.
-In this instance, however, the woman seated near the center of the composition but diminutive because she is set so far back, her head covered by a mantoue or shawl, can be traced to a study in the Snite Museum (Rosenberg and Prat R454).
+In this instance, however, the woman seated near the center of the composition (diminutive because she is set so far back), her head covered by a mantoue or shawl, can be traced to a study in the Snite Museum (Rosenberg and Prat R454).
 The drawing is somewhat problematic because the upper half of her body is superior in execution and of a different colored red chalk than the lower area of the skirt.
 Although Rosenberg and Prat rejected the drawing, it seems more likely that the upper portion was drawn by Watteau, while the lower portion was filled out by a less skilled draftsman.
 The same woman—still just half length—appears in Plaisirs d’amour.

 For copies of Le Concert, CLICK HERE